 UNDERSTANDING OUR PAY GAP

-Men have traditionally dominated the workforce in our industry, and this is reflected in our Canon Europe organisation where 63% of our employees are male and 37% are female.
-This has improved slightly with a 2% increase in females year on year.
+Men have traditionally dominated the workforce in our industry, and this is reflected in our Canon Europe organisation, where 63% of our employees are male and 37% are female.
+This has stayed static when compared to 2021.